Abdullah Yusuf Ali: Triumph and Tragedy

 At this stage in life, Yusuf Ali could have looked forward to a successful career, retiring from the highest echelons of government.
 A photograph from these days shows a confident young man with a bright spark.

-He could have been knighted and maybe become the Governor of a province or a member of the Viceroy’s Council.
+He could have been knighted and maybe become the Governor of a province or the Viceroy’s Council member.
 Further honours and decorations awaited him.
-His own extraordinary abilities supported by influential mentors would have brought him wealth, positions and recognition unimaginable ordinary Indians.
+His extraordinary abilities, supported by influential mentors, would have brought him wealth, positions, and recognition unimaginable to ordinary Indians.
 But fate deemed otherwise.

 Divorce